Lebowski89/blog/content/common.md

 ***

 I use postgres as a database for a variety of docker services, across multiple roles.
 As such, I use the postgresql ping and db modules to ping for an existing database and to create a one if none exists.
-These tasks require an existing postgres install that is up and running (I deploy postgres via docker swarm), and login details of the running instance.
+These tasks require an existing running postgres instance (I deploy postgres via docker swarm).

 ### Common Task